SFTtech/openage/doc/reverse_engineering/formations.md

 ### Line Formation

-* units form lines (see Row Count)
-* standard formation
-* weaker units behind
+This is the standard formation whenever the player makes a selection.
+Units form lines (see all examples in **Subformations**) and are arranged with the weaker subformations in the back and the stronger ones in the front.

 ### Staggered Formation

-* like line formation but doubles the space between units
+Behaves like the Line Formation except that the space between units is doubled for every subformation.

 ### Boxed Formation

-* units form a box
-* weakest units in the center
-* subformations:
+Units form the outline of a square.
+The weaker units are in the center while stronger units are placed on the outside.
+When representing a subformation with its corresponding number, it will look like this:

 ```
 ...............